Christ Died As Our Representative

 Christ Did Not Die as a Substitute Instead of Us

-The Church teaching that Jesus died as a substitute instead of us brings the sacrifice of Christ down to a level with the sacrifices of idolatrous superstition, by which wrathful deities are supposed to be placated by the blood of a substitutionary victim.
-Christ is represented as having paid our debts – as having died instead of us – as having stood in our place like a man rushing to the scaffold where a criminal is about to be executed, and offering to die instead of him.
+The Christian teaching that Jesus died as a substitute instead of us brings the sacrifice of Christ down to a level with the sacrifices of idolatrous superstition, by which wrathful deities are supposed to be placated by the blood of a substitutionary victim.
+Christ is represented as having paid our debts – as having died instead of us, paying the penalty due to us – as having stood in our place like a man rushing to the scaffold where a criminal is about to be executed, and offering to die instead of him.

 Such teachings are contradicted by even the most superficial facts of the matter.
 If Christ died instead of us, then we should not die (which we do).
 If he paid the penalty naturally due from us – death – he should not have risen from the dead (which he did).
 Importantly, if Christ died as a substitute, the redeeming power of his sacrifice was in his death and not in his resurrection that followed; whereas Paul says to the Corinthians that, notwithstanding the death of Christ, “if Christ has not been raised, your faith is futile and you are still in your sins.”
 (1 Corinthians 15:17).